exbibyte/notes_numerical_optimization/README.md

 # notes for numerical methods for optimization

-notes for the course that I audited
+notes for the audited course